Online Low Rank Matrix Completion: Introduction

 \subsection{Related Works}

 To the best of our knowledge, we provide first rigorous online matrix completion algorithms.
 But, there are several closely related results/techniques in the literature which we briefly survey below.

-A very similar setting was considered in \cite{sen2017contextual} where the authors considered a multi-armed bandit problem with $\s{L}$ contexts and $\s{K}$ arms with context dependent reward distributions.
+A very similar setting was considered in \citet{sen2017contextual} where the authors considered a multi-armed bandit problem with $\s{L}$ contexts and $\s{K}$ arms with context dependent reward distributions.
 The authors assumed that the $\s{L}\times\s{K}$ reward matrix is low rank and can be factorized into non-negative components which allowed them to use recovery guarantees from non-negative matrix factorization.
 Moreover, the authors only showed ETC algorithms that resulted in $\s{T}^{2/3}$ regret guarantees.
-Our results directly improve upon the existing guarantees in \cite{sen2017contextual} in two ways 1) We remove the assumption of the low rank components being non-negative as we use matrix completion guarantees.
-2) We improve the dependence on $\s{T}$ from $\s{T}^{2/3}$ to $\s{T}^{1/2}$ when the reward matrix $\fl{P}$ is rank-$1$.
+Our techniques can be used to improve upon the existing guarantees in \citet{sen2017contextual} in two ways 1) Removing the assumption of the low rank components being non-negative as we use matrix completion with entry-wise error guarantees.
+2) The dependence on $\s{T}$ can be improved from $\s{T}^{2/3}$ to $\s{T}^{1/2}$ when the reward matrix $\fl{P}$ is rank-$1$.